IRNAS/newharvest-modular-bioreactor-v2/README.md

 # NewHarvest-modular-bioreactor
-The aim of this project was to develop and build a ‘modular bioreactor for muscle tissue engineering’ prototype in collaboration with New Harvest and research fellow Jess Krieger.
+The aim of this project was to develop and build a ‘modular bioreactor for muscle tissue engineering’ prototype in collaboration with New Harvest.
 The provided solution should be well documented open-source, easy and low-cost to rebuild, without compromising on functionality.
 The finished prototype should contain:
  - a stand-alone incubation system with:
 	* temperature and CO<sub>2</sub> concentration control,
 	* housing, power supply and